Tanndev/Maelstrom/documentation/rules.md

 Assign dots to your character's abilities with the following rules:
 - Choose two abilities and assign each of them 3 dots.
 - Choose another four abilities and assign each of them 2 dots.
-- Choose another six abilities and assign 1 dot to each of them.
+- Choose another six abilities and assign each of them 1 dot.
 - You may not combine these dots; you must select twelve different abilities.
 - You **must** have at least four total dots in each category (Talents, Skills, Knowledges).